aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-V_Networks/how_to_find_allocated_external_ip_addresses.md

     ![ESG Configure](./assets/esg_configure.jpg)

-1. In the _Edge Gateway Settings_ section, in the the _IP Allocations_ section, you will see the range of external IP addresses allocated for use.
+1. In the _Edge Gateway Settings_ section, in the _IP Allocations_ section, you will see the range of external IP addresses allocated for use.

     ![IP Allocations](./assets/ipallocations.png)